therightstuff/cdktf-dev-guide/README.md

 To set up a terraform state backend, create a new stack for the state resources, or manually create the resources yourself.
 For AWS, this will include an S3 bucket and a DynamoDB table.

-If you want to create the backend resources using `cdktf`, bear in mind that you won't be able to modify those resources from a different machine than the one they were created from.
+If you want to create the backend resources using `cdktf`, bear in mind that you won't be able to easily modify those resources from a different machine than the one they were created on.

 Once the state resources are created: